Military industry of Egypt: Overview

-Naval defense production is spearheaded by the Alexandria Shipyard, which specializes in constructing frigates, corvettes, and patrol boats.
+The Alexandria Shipyard leads naval production.
+It builds frigates, corvettes, and patrol boats.
 The shipyard has partnered with France’s Naval Group to produce Gowind 2500 corvettes and Germany’s ThyssenKrupp Marine Systems to locally manufacture MEKO A200 frigates for the Egyptian Navy.

-Egypt’s defense industry has also seen the emergence of private sector players.
-Robotics Engineering Systems focuses on the development of unmanned aerial vehicles (UAVs), including combat drones, surveillance systems, and smart munitions such as high-precision glide bombs and guided missiles with multi-mode guidance.
-Amstone, another Egyptian private defense company, specializes in fifth-generation defense technologies, particularly in naval and aerial unmanned systems.
+Egypt’s defense industry has seen an increased involvement of private companies in recent years.
+Robotics Engineering Systems develops unmanned aerial vehicles (UAVs), including combat drones, surveillance systems, and smart munitions such as glide bombs and guided missiles with multi-mode guidance.
+Amstone, another Egyptian private defense company, works on fifth-generation defense technology, mainly naval and aerial unmanned systems.

-Since 2023, Egypt and Turkey have taken significant steps to strengthen defense and industrial cooperation following years of strained relations.
+Egypt and Turkey have expanded defense and industrial cooperation since 2023, after years of strained relations.
 In March 2025, Turkey’s defense firm Havelsan and Egypt’s Kader Factory for Developed Industries signed an agreement to jointly produce unmanned ground vehicles in Egypt.
 The partnership, supported by the Arab Organization for Industrialization, includes technology transfer and the joint design of vehicles adapted to regional conditions.
-In August 2025, the two companies expanded this cooperation by signing an agreement to jointly produce the Torgha VTOL UAV in Egypt.
+In August 2025 the two companies also agreed to jointly produce the Torgha VTOL UAV in Egypt.

-Later that same month, Egypt joined Turkey's TAI TF Kaan fifth-generation stealth fighter program, becoming the first African nation to participate in the development of a fifth-generation combat aircraft.
+Later that same month, Egypt joined Turkey's TAI TF Kaan fifth-generation stealth fighter program.
+It is the first African country to take part in developing a fifth-generation combat aircraft.
 The partnership provides for technology transfer, local production, and plans to integrate the Kaan into the Egyptian Air Force.

 History

-Egypt's military industry dates back to the early 19th century under Muhammad Ali, who established an industrial base primarily to support the development of a modern military.
-His efforts were concentrated on weapons production, with factories in Cairo manufacturing muskets and cannons.
-Additionally, he constructed a shipyard in Alexandria to build a domestic navy.
+Egypt's military industry dates back to the early 19th century under Muhammad Ali, who established an industrial base mainly to build a modern military.
+Factories in Cairo made muskets and cannons.
+He also built a shipyard in Alexandria to build a domestic navy.
 By the late 1830s, Egypt's military industries had produced nine 100-gun warships and were manufacturing 1,600 muskets per month.

-Near the end of World War II, Egypt came into possession of a large quantity and variety of armaments left behind by Nazi Germany, including large stockpiles of 8mm Mauser ammunition that had been manufactured by several Axis countries.
+Near the end of World War II, Egypt acquired large and varied stocks of armaments left behind by Nazi Germany, including large stockpiles of 8mm Mauser ammunition that had been manufactured by several Axis countries.
 The Egyptian government decided to manufacture a semi-automatic battle rifle and purchased the tooling and plans for the Swedish Automatgevär m/42 (Ag m/42) rifle, and re-engineered it to use the 8mm Mauser cartridges and a gas adjustment valve.
 The resulting Hakim Rifle was manufactured and fielded from the early 1950s until c.
 1961.
 Egypt also briefly manufactured another re-engineered Ag ms/42, chambered for the 7.62×39mm Soviet cartridge, called the Rasheed Carbine.
 These guns were replaced in the 1960s by the Maadi AK-47, a licensed copy of the AK-47.